 Get landlord insurance to protect your investment.
 Did you work hard to get your rental?
 Solid investments are investments that have mitigated risks.
 By getting landlord insurance, you can mitigate your risks even further!

 One of the most common hazards found in rental properties is mold and lead.
 A good landlord should thoroughly inspect the property and keep up with regular maintenance to minimize these risks.

 Many people who think of becoming landlords expect this decision to bring them a fortune from the beginning.
 However, they do not think to put some funds aside to prepare for expenses during the process. - Have savings before renting out your property.

 To keep your finances balanced and avoid huge expenses, you should set aside money for maintenance, repairs, and taxes.

-– Always respect your financial obligations.
+- Always respect your financial obligations.
 As a rental property owner, you are responsible for paying your fair share of taxes.
-This is especially important because you are providing housing to tenants and generating income that helps fund public services.
+This is especially important because you provide housing to tenants and generate income that helps fund public services.

 The common taxes that landlords must pay are: